erinakin/erinakin/README.md

-Graduate Mechanical Engineering Student, Drexel University
+Ph.D. student in Mechanical Engineering and Mechanics Department at Drexel University